 In Santa Barbara County (CA) the agriculture industry has struggled with labor shortages, which have ranged from 15 to 26%.
 An estimated $13 million of strawberries, broccoli, leafy greens, and other unharvested produce were plowed under in 2016, up from five years ago when losses amounted to an estimated $4.4 million, according to the region’s Grower-Shipper Association.

-There has been a rapid adoption of drones, phone apps and GPS satellite-driven sensors, but the traditional hand and knife still harvest the majority of more than 200 crops.
+There has been rapid adoption of drones, phone apps, and GPS satellite-driven sensors, but the traditional hand and knife still harvest the majority of more than 200 crops.
 In a race against time, the $47-billion agriculture industry is trying to bring technological innovation up to speed before it runs out of low-wage immigrant workers.

 One of the more active areas of innovation is in the harvesting of strawberries.
 Robotic strawberry harvesting machines employ high powered computing and vision sensing technology.
 The systems are expensive, but once purchased a farmer can enjoy huge savings on labor costs.
 For example, one machine takes two people to operate but will replace 10 times that number of traditional pickers.
 Many experts predict that within 5 years the majority of strawberry growers’ harvest will be almost completely automated.